I have tried so many chocolate chip recipes over the years in search of the recipe.

 - Place the sheet pan in a freezer for 10 minutes.
 This is such an important step!
 It results in a perfectly baked cookie on the outside with the middle just slightly underbaked.
 It also makes them much easier to eat immediately– as soon as they are out of the freezer you can grab one!

 - Remove cookies and place on a cooling rack to cool completely.
 Unless, of course you need to try one right away!
 They will already be cool enough to eat right out of the freezer.
+And a tad gooey!

 - Repeat for remaining cookie dough.